MDPP09/virtual-fitness-trainer-/README.md

 #installation

-You can download the file with git clone or zip to run it.
-You can access virtual fitness .exe
+You can download  the file with git clone on ur bash command or zip. to run it You can access virtual fitness .exe